 Fultonham is a tiny village located in the state of Ohio.
 With a population of 112 people and just one neighborhood, Fultonham is the 812th largest community in Ohio.
 Fultonham has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Fultonham is a blue-collar town, with 50.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fultonham, you'll notice that it is more blue-collar than most other communities in America.
+50.72% of Fultonham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fultonham is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fultonham who work in office and administrative support (8.70%), sales jobs (8.70%), and maintenance occupations (7.25%).

 Of important note, Fultonham is also a village of artists.
 Fultonham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fultonham’s character.